wikrie/scprime_price_check/README.md

 $ python scprime_price_check.py

 You will need a cronjob to execute it periodicaly.
+It must be the crontab of the user who launchs spd.

 $ crontab -e